Mastering Capacity Requirement Planning (CRP): Essential Strategies for Professional Services

 In fact, according to a recent report by McKinsey & Company, resilient companies can generate as much as 50% higher total shareholder revenue (TSR) than their less resilient peers.
 Despite this, a majority of surveyed agencies (35%) reported that they can react to disruptions “to some extent” only.
 When it comes to the major challenges preventing resilience, agencies reported limited funds, unclear priorities, and isolated initiatives.

 The benefit of capacity planning lies in its ability to accurately predict future customer demand, enabling businesses to allocate resources and prevent over or under-utilization.
-Efficient capacity planning can marry your strategic initiatives with day-to-day planning, bringing benefits to all levels of your agency management.
+Efficient capacity planning can marry your strategic initiatives with day-to-day planning, bringing benefits to all levels of your agency project management.

 A proactive approach to your resource planning and management results in enhanced service delivery and customer satisfaction, which is reflected in agency-wide reduced costs and increased profit margins.